brunojppb/turbo-cache-server/README.md

     S3_USE_PATH_STYLE: false
 ```

-And that is all you need to do use our remote cache server for Turborepo.
+And that is all you need to use our remote cache server for Turborepo.

 ## How does that work?